Hog-CERN/Hog/docs/01-Getting-Started/01-existingProjects.md

 ### Commit before starting the workflow
 All the Hog scripts handling version control will be automatically added to your project: this means that you have the possibility to create a certified (reproducible and traceable) bitfile.
 There is a little price to pay though, **you must commit your local changes before running synthesys**.
 You don't have to push!
 Just commit locally, then you can push when you are sure that your work is good enough.
-If you don't commit, Hog will alert you with a Critical Warning at the beginnign of the synthesis.
+If you don't commit, Hog will alert you with a Critical Warning at the beginning of the synthesis.

 ### Different list files
-Source files taken from different list files will be added to your project in different "libraries": the name of each library being the name of the list file.
+Source files taken from different list files will be added to your project in different "libraries": the name of each library is the name of the list file.
 This is nice to keep things tidy and separated but it also comes at a little cost: when working with files coming from different list files, you will need to formally include the libraries.
 For example, in VHDL:

 ```vhdl
 	library lib_1